Consumer demand driving advancements in financial services

-Experts project that financial services will continue to lead industry spending on IT products and services through 2020 as firms invest in technology to advance their digital transformation efforts.
+Experts project that the financial services sector will spend over $300 billion on IT products and services through 2020 as firms invest in technology to advance their digital transformation efforts.
 Recent developments include:

-While many banks have expressed interest in or have started the process of updating legacy infrastructure, the reality is that the time and cost required to modernize has historically been a challenge.
-New banks are banks being built from the ground up with a modern tech stack.
+In 2020, customers expect better digital experiences from their financial providers.
+While many already established financial services companies have expressed interest in or have started the process of updating legacy infrastructure, the reality is that the time and cost required to modernize has historically been a challenge.
+New financial institutions are being built from the ground up with a modern tech stack.

 Strides toward closing the banking gap

 About two billion people around the world do not have access to banking services, according to the World Bank, and new fintech companies are working to help make this population more “bankable.”

 Approaches include apps such as SadaPay in Pakistan, which is a digital mobile wallet in the Mastercard network, that allows customers to open an account on their phones by uploading a selfie and a picture of their CNIC and quickly start spending.